sameer302/Supporting_Codes/Github.md

    `git push -u origin main` --> (-u sets this branch push and pull names, origin and main, so next time we just need to do git push)

+## when you want to revert all changes made till last commmit

+   `git reset --hard`

 # When you have a remote repo and you want to use it locally